anitamezzetti/causal_structure_stock_prices/README.md

 In order to do that, we create a function to calculate the direct information.

 Please find more information regarding our steps in the report.
-The resulting causal structure, obtained using
+The resulting causal structure for our Data is the following:

 ![alt text](https://github.com/anitamezzetti/causal_structure_stock_prices/blob/master/results.PNG)